-3.8 Counterparty Risk
+3.8 Counterparty risk

 The analysis of counterparty risks focuses on key transaction parties involved and an assessment of their capabilities in managing a covered bond program according to the terms and conditions of their mandate.
 Counterparty risks reflect the financial strength and professional experience of parties vital to the performance of the reviewed transaction.
 CRA assesses to what extent counterparty risks could affect the issue's future performance.
 For example, risks might arise through the provision of derivatives, credit lines and financial guarantees.
+Should the issuer go bankrupt, there is also a risk that funds may not be returned and will be commingled with the insolvency estate of the issuer ("commingling risk").